RishwanthRaj/ISC_12-Java-/README.md

 22. Diagonal printing
 23. Checking special number using function
 24. Removing duplicate element from an array
-25. Cyclic number and string using method overloading
-26. Calculating PF and gratuity using inheritance
+25. Calculating PF and gratuity using inheritance
-27. Library management
-28. Banking
-29. Resort management
-30. Tree traversal
+26. Tree traversal

 ```